 - a) Recommended text books: - An Introduction to the Physics of High Energy Accelerators, by D. A. Edwards and M. J. Syphers - Introduction To The Physics Of Particle Accelerators, by M. Conte and W.W.
-Mackay - b) Nevertheless, all material will be provided in lecture notes and it is should be your choice if you need to buy a book or two - c) PDF copy of our lectures will be on the course website, typically before class starts; - d) We will give you HW problems (exception is today's class), which you can solve yourself or in collaboration with your class-mates (which will be appropriate to acknowledge); - e) You have to return HWs within one week (the same class week later or by email) in the case of the holidays coinciding with our class: return it two classes after the HW was handled to you - e) We will give you a list of accelerator project, but you also can suggest us your own project if it is related to accelerators.
+Mackay - b) Nevertheless, all material will be provided in lecture notes, and it is your choice to buy a book or two - c) PDF copy of our lectures will be on the course website, typically before class starts; - d) We will give you HW problems (exception is today's class), which you can solve yourself or in collaboration with your class-mates (which will be appropriate to acknowledge); - e) You have to return HWs within one week (the same class week later or by email) in the case of the holidays coinciding with our class: return it two classes after the HW was handled to you - e) We will give you a list of accelerator projects, but you also can suggest us your own project if it is related to accelerators.
+Important: Students supported by ECT US Department of.
+Energy grant should choose research topic related to one of DOE areas of interest: Physics of large accelerators and systems engineering; Superconducting radiofrequency accelerator physics and engineering; Radiofrequency power system engineering and Cryogenic systems engineering (especially liquid helium systems).
 We will help you with locating appropriate reading materials and papers.